iamjroberts/iamjroberts.github.io/README.md

 With an unwavering love for CAD work and an insatiable appetite for new challenges, I can't get enough when it comes to mechanical design.
 Whether it's tackling intricate components or conceptualizing innovative solutions, I approach each task with enthusiasm and a can-do attitude.
 The thrill of problem-solving and continuous learning is like fuel to me.
 I have the drive to do the leg work and research necessary to translate conceptual ideas into tangible designs.
 I am eager for collaboration, always open to feedback, and ready to teach\learn from others.

+Outside of my career I love spending time with my children and working on my home.
+As a jack of all trades I enjoy operating heavy equiptment, welding, wood working and renovation projects.
+Getting out to explore the known and unknow locations in the beautiful state of New Mexico has been my newest project.

 #### Technical Skills: SolidWorks Solid Modeling and Drafting, Lean Manufacturing Managment, Leadership and Project Management, Prototyping, 3D Printing, Welding

 ## Education & Certificates